biocypher/biocypher/_sources/tutorial-ontology.md.txt

 Explicit inheritance can also be used to introduce new relationship classes.
-However, if the output is a Neo4j graph, these relationships must be represented as nodes, because edges do not allow multiple labels.
+However, if the output is a Neo4j graph, these relationships must be represented as nodes to provide full functionality, since edges do not allow multiple labels.
+This does not mean that explicit inheritance cannot be used in edges; it is even recommended to do so to situate all components of the knowledge graph in the ontological hierarchy.
+However, to have the ancestry represented in the resulting Neo4j graph DB, multiple labels are required.
 For instance, we have already used the `protein protein interaction` relationship in the basic tutorial ([part 6](tut_relationships)), making it a child of the Biolink model class `pairwise molecular interaction`.
 To reiterate: